ee474itm/2024-Project-Team6/README.md

 ## About U2NET

 ### Model:
-Image segmentation model for detecting salient objects.
+The U2Net is an image segmentation model for detecting salient objects.
-Double-Nested U-Structure
+This model utilizes a double-nested U-structure to produce masks for images.
+These masks can be utilized to remove backgrounds from images.

 ### System Requirements:
 The following requirements need to be installed in order to utilize this model.